 “Making her HGO debut, Selowsky sings with a unique zeal—she’s

 in the future.”

-In prior seasons, Ms. Selowsky has appeared with Opera Theatre of Saint Louis as Frau Grubach in the American Premiere of Philip Glass’ The Trial and Mère Jeanne in Dialogues of the Carmelites.
+In prior seasons, notable debuts include Rosina in Il barbiere di Siviglia with Houston Grand Opera, for which Sofia was praised by Opera News for her “honey-rich sound,” “silvery top end,” and “amazingly clear passagework,” Mercédes in Carmen with the Atlanta Opera, and the Stewardess in Jonathan Dove’s Flight with Des Moines Metro Opera.
+Sofia has appeared with Opera Theatre of Saint Louis as Frau Grubach in the American Premiere of Philip Glass’ The Trial and Mère Jeanne in Dialogues of the Carmelites.
 Other repertoire includes William Bolcom’s A Wedding, Despina in Così fan tutte under the baton of Jane Glover, and Lazuli in Chabrier’s L’étoile.
-Equally at home on the concert stage, she has performed Storgé in Handel’s Jephtha (Ars Lyrica Houston), Handel’s Messiah (Minnesota Orchestra), Mozart’s Requiem (Sarasota Orchestra and North Carolina Symphony), and the mezzo soloist in Falla's The Three-Cornered Hat and Schumann’s The Pilgrimage of the Rose, both with the Houston Symphony.
+Equally at home on the concert stage, she has performed Dominick Argento’s Casa Guidi (Lexington Philharmonic), Storgé in Handel’s Jephtha (Ars Lyrica Houston), Handel’s Messiah (Minnesota Orchestra), Mozart’s Requiem (Sarasota Orchestra and North Carolina Symphony), and the mezzo soloist in Falla's The Three-Cornered Hat and Schumann’s The Pilgrimage of the Rose, both with the Houston Symphony.

-For an up to date press kit or other promotional materials, please be directly in touch with Ms. Selowsky's agent at the link below.
+For an up to date press kit or other promotional materials, please be directly in touch with Ms. Selowsky's management at the link below.

 follow Ms. Selowsky on Facebook